 Investing with a Catholic Heart

-CCF has long been guided by the USCCB’s Socially Responsible Investment Guidelines.
-These guidelines have inspired us and informed how we implement faith-aligned investment strategies.
-They’ve allowed us to remain true to our Catholic faith and fulfill our fiduciary duties to our partners and donors.
+The Socially Responsible Investment Guidelines from the United States Conference of Catholic Bishops (USCCB) have long inspired and informed CCF’s investment philosophy.
+They’ve allowed CCF to remain true to our Catholic faith while fulﬁlling our ﬁduciary duties to our donors and partners.

 As the USCCB’s guidelines have developed through the years, so too have CCF’s faith-aligned investment activities.
 Today CCF incorporates the three core strategies for Catholic investing outlined in the USCCB guidelines:

 Avoid Doing Harm – We rigorously review our portfolio to ensure we are not invested in companies whose activities conﬂict with Catholic social teaching.
 We reevaluate the portfolio quarterly and take appropriate action to divest and reinvest as business practices change.

 Actively Work for Change – We leverage our rights as shareholders to inﬂuence corporate governance and decision-making.
 Through proxy voting and activities such as letter-writing campaigns to corporate leadership, we strive to make Catholic voices heard.

 Promote the Common Good – We practice impact investing, a strategy that seeks to deliver a measurable, social beneﬁt along with strong ﬁnancial returns.
 Impact investments align money with mission by focusing on sectors like renewable energy, food and nutrition, ﬁnancial inclusion, healthcare, and aﬀordable housing.

 Many Layers of Oversight Provide Checks and Balances